DidoMarchet/craft-commerce-headless-sdk/doc/PAYMENT.md

 ### `completePayment`

 Processes the return of a customer from an off-site payment.
-This method finalizes the payment in Craft CMS Commerce.
+This method finalizes the payment in Craft Commerce.

 #### Example